Sustainable workwear made in the Netherlands

 Locally produced in The Hague

-All our workwear is made in our own sewing workshop in The Hague.
+All our corporate clothing is made in our own sewing workshop in The Hague.
 That means:

 - Fair production with attention to people & craftsmanship.